AndrewNolte/vscode-system-verilog/CONFIG.md

     Arguments to pass to the tool

-- `verilog.svFormat.verible.path`: string = "verible-verilog-format"
+- `verilog.svFormat.verible.path`: string = "{"windows":"verible-verilog-format.exe","linux":"verible-verilog-format","mac":"verible-verilog-format"}"

     Path to the tool